‘The fight has to change’: Why Ferguson activists ditched police reform

 This is part one of a collaboration between The Missouri Independent and Reveal from The Center for Investigative Reporting.
 Read part two.
+Hear the audio version of this story here.

 Ten days after Michael Brown, it was 25-year-old Kajieme Powell.
 Two months later, it was 18-year-old VonDerrit Myers Jr. All in the St. Louis region.